Plantar Fasciitis: Common Causes and Treatments

 In the second image above there is the entire feet pressure scan report.
 We can see here, inside the red circle, a peak of forces acting on the lateral and intermediate compartments of the right foot.

-In fact, the focus pain symptoms of the runner were localized in that area of the foot ( arch and heel ).
+The focus pain symptoms of the runner were localized in that area of the foot ( arch and heel ).

 Prevention of Plantar Fasciitis